sansinghsanjay/DjangoTutorials/ImageUpload/README.md

 10. Run the following code to run this project:
 `$ python manage.py runserver`
 After firing the above command, hit "localhost:8000" in a browser.
+On the browser, right click > select "Inspect (Q)" > select "Network" on top bar > open the drop-down at top-right corner with label "No Throttling" and change it to either "Good 2G" or "Regular 2G".
+This step is required to see the progressing progress bar on each image upload.
+Please don't forget to delete the uploaded images from "HomeApp/received_data/" directory.
+This will unnecessary take up the memory.